Tobi Adegboyega

-Tobi Adegboyega (born 11 November 1980) is a Nigerian pastor.
-He is the founder of the Salvation Proclaimers Anointed Church (SPAC Nation, eventually known as the NXTION Family), a now defunct pentecostal church formerly based in London, England.
+Tobi Adegboyega (born 11 November 1980) is a high-profile Nigerian pastor.
+He is the founder of the Salvation Proclaimers Anointed Church (SPAC Nation), now, the Nxtion Family.

 Early life

 Tobi Adegboyega moved to London from Lagos, Nigeria in 2005.
 On arrival in London, he shared a room with his cousin John Boyega, whilst once working as a kitchen porter.
 They are both Yoruba by tribe.

 Career

 Adegboyega started his former church SPAC Nation in 2008, with three members.
 The church was based in Croydon, south London.
 As pastor, he would encourage criminals to drop their weapons at the altar of his church during services, an act that received both praise and criticism from the public.

-On 20 May 2020, Adegboyega reportedly stepped down as Lead Pastor of SPAC Nation and handed over the church to Samuel Akokhia and Damy Balogun, two years prior to its closure.
+On 20 May 2020, Adegboyega reportedly stepped down as Lead Pastor of SPAC Nation and handed over the church to Samuel Akokhia, two years prior to its closure.
 The announcement was then made via the church's official Twitter handle.

+He has invested in the various interests of the young people he meets from the arts, politics, STEM, fashion and academia.
+Students from disadvantaged backgrounds, aspiring to attend Russell Group and Ivy League universities like Harvard, Cambridge and Imperial College were supported by grant-funding aiding them in their fees and living costs during their studies.